 “You have to write the book that wants to be written.
 And if the book will be too difficult for grown-ups, then you write it for children.”

 The best books for children and teens—those that become classics—often possess the same appeal for adults as they do for younger readers.
 The Chronicles of Narnia by C.S.
 Lewis, The Lord of the Rings by J.R.R.
 Tolkien, and J.K.
 Rowling’s Harry Potter series have maintained their popularity over years, and even decades.
 I suspect the number of readers worldwide who first discovered these tales as adults, would rival the accumulated numbers of children and young people who came to them during their pre-teen and teen years.
-I remember reading such titles as David Copperfield, Grimm’s Fairytales, The Arabian Nights, and even Agatha Christie mysteries when I was around the age of ten or eleven.
-No one ever told me that one or more of them might be inappropriate for me or beyond my reading level.
+I remember reading such books as David Copperfield, Grimm’s Fairytales, The Arabian Nights, the Book of Knowledge encyclopedia, as well as several mysteries written by Agatha Christie, Erle Stanley Gardner and Dorothy Sayers–at the age of eleven or so.
 If I didn’t understand a word right away, I would soon pick up the meaning from the context, as most children will do over time.
-Thank goodness there was no such thing as “controlled vocabulary” or designated reading levels in those days.
-(I might have had fewer nightmares, though, if I’d stuck with the Nancy Drew and Hardy Boys series!)
+This may explain why I had trouble falling asleep at night, and why I had frequent nightmares.

 But to get back to answering my original question, I would have to say that the phrase “playing with words” has nothing to do with the targeted age of the reader, and everything to do with freeing the creative mind.
 The makers of magnetic words that can be arranged into a poem on the side of a fridge understood that concept perfectly—and made money from it at the same time.